Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: the generalized dephasing model

 where the decay factor $\Gamma(t)$ is

 and the phase factor $\Phi(t)$ has following expression

-The detailed derivation of the evolution state $\hat{\rho}_{s}(t)$ in Eq.~(\ref{state}) can be found in Appendix~\ref{appa}.
-We can see that in the generalized dephasing model, the reservoir's parameter information can be encoded both in the decay factor~(\ref{gam}) and in the phase factor~(\ref{phs}).
-For the dephasing model with antisymmetric coupling which is commonly employed in the study of quantum sensing of reservoirs, the reservoir's parameter information can only be encoded into the decay factor, due to the absence of HOD term ($\xi_{\mathbf{k}}=0$).
-This can also be said that the breaking of antisymmetric coupling in the generalized dephasing model adds an additional encoding channel of phase factor.
+The derivation of the time-dependent state $\hat{\rho}_{s}(t)$, as given in Eq.~(\ref{state}), is provided in detail in Appendix~\ref{appa}.
+In the generalized dephasing model, the reservoir's parameter information can be encoded both in the decay factor~(\ref{gam}) and in the phase factor~(\ref{phs}).
+However, for the dephasing model with AC which is commonly employed in the study of quantum sensing of reservoirs, only the decay factor encodes reservoir parameters due to the absence of an effective driving term ($\xi_{\mathbf{k}}=0$).
+The ABC in the generalized dephasing model introduces an additional phase factor encoding channel.